desihub/desidatamodel/doc/DESI_TARGET/SCND_DIR/PHASE/index.rst

 `main`_).
 The file `extension` can differ, though (`i.e.` some files in ``docs`` would have the extension .ipynb whereas the corresponding file in ``outdata`` would have the extension .fits).

+A special filename case is the ``veto`` file (i.e. ``veto.txt`` or ``veto.fits``).
+The veto file was designed as a mechanism to flag targets that should `never` be observed rather than new secondary targets to `additionally` observe.
+The form and contents of the ``veto`` files `are consistent with the rest of the data model`, described in the previous two paragraphs, except:

+- The veto mechanism was never used by DESI --- but the ``desitarget`` code expected the ``veto`` file to exist.
+Therefore all ``veto`` files contain a single "dummy" object at a location well outside of the DESI footprint.
+- To reflect the singular, peculiar nature of the ``veto`` file, the filename is lower-case.

 The ``PHASE`` directory may also contain a ``notes`` file, which includes working notes compiled by the run manager for secondary targets (Adam D. Myers, University of Wyoming) while sifting